Newsletter

 Cost Benefit Analysis

-Another quick point, all of these locations when combined with certain varietals create certain values, costs, income and expenses.
+Another quick point when thinking of buying a vineyard.
+All of these locations when combined with certain varietals create certain values, costs, income and expenses.
 For instance the Rutherford – Saint Helena areas in the Napa Valley will produce some of the highest quality Cabernet Sauvignon demanding the highest grape prices, and also the highest vineyard per acre prices.
 In Sonoma County, the same is true with the combination of Pinot Noir and the Russian River / Sonoma Coast Appellations… highest grape prices and highest per acre vineyard value.

 Lifestyle – A Key Component

 Whether you’re going to live in wine country full time or just stop by during harvest, make sure you enjoy the area you’re investing in.
 Does the area give you a good feeling, will it work for your family and or friends.
 Keep in mind, you may have trouble getting rid of certain friends and family once you relocate to wine country.
-It’s happened more than once!
+It happens more than you think!
 Once you’ve decided on area, determine what wine grapes grow best in that location.
-Or, more likely than not, work with the vineyard that is already planted.
+Or, more likely than not, work with the vineyard that is already in the ground.
 If you like one area but the grapes you prefer are not ideal in that location, don’t fret… you can always buy fruit or juice from the premier location and use it for your purposes.
-Keep in mind there’s more than one way to find a happy medium.
+Keep in mind there’s more than one way to find a happy medium when buying a vineyard.

 Dollars & Cents – How Much Does It Cost To Plant A Vineyard